oveddan/blog/content/posts/visual_language/my-colors.md

 categories = ["Visual Language"]
 +++

-For this homework assignment, we were tasked to pick a color scheme that represents us, and create six compositions using that scheme.
+For this homework assignment, I was tasked to pick a color scheme that represents me, and create six compositions using those colors.

 # The Color Scheme